That One Song

 There are bands out there that you just can't get into.
 But every so often, one of those bands puts out a song that hooks you and reels you in.

 On “Silver Machine”, we get a Lemmy whose voice has yet to be shredded by a constant stream of Marlboros and shots of Jack.
 We get a Lemmy who's showing that he can carry the weight of a song on the shoulders that support his Rickenbacker bass.
 We get a Lemmy who sounds like he's having a lot of fun.
-The he was able to do the vocals in one take is a testament to Lemmy's abilities.
+That he was able to do the vocals for the song in one take is a testament to Lemmy's abilities.

 The song itself isn't great.
 It's good, don't get me wrong, but “Silver Machine” doesn't quite rank up there with the best songs of its era.
 That said, “Silver Machine” is a good listen.
 It's joyous.
 It has a great flow.
 It's a song that just works.
 It's a song you can listen to over and over again, and never get bored with it.